Bharath-S-J/Bharath-S-J/Readme.md

 ## 💻 Project Showcase

-Welcome to my GitHub profile!
 Here, you'll find a collection of my self-built projects, showcasing my expertise in software development, microservices, and system design.
 My portfolio features **expandable project cards**, allowing you to **view detailed descriptions and demo images** for each project.
 Feel free to explore and check out the repositories!

 ---